edusig/eslint-config/README.md

-# eslint-config
+# edusig Eslint configs

-A collection of common rules I use on my projects
+A collection of reusable eslint configs.